Trump files lawsuit challenging Wisconsin election results

 Trump is running out of time to have his legal cases heard.
 The Electoral College is scheduled to meet on Dec.
 14 and Congress is to count the votes on Jan.
 6.

-Trump’s Wisconsin lawsuit seeks to discard 170,140 absentee ballot where there was not a written application on file and all absentee ballots cast in person during the two weeks before Election Day.
+Trump’s Wisconsin lawsuit seeks to discard 170,140 absentee ballots where there was not a written application on file and all absentee ballots cast in person during the two weeks before Election Day.

 People who vote in person early fill out a certification envelope in which they place their ballot and which serves as the written record.
 But the vast majority of absentee requests these days are made online, with a voter’s name entered into an electronic log with no paper record.